Dead or Alive (band): 1983–1984: Epic Records and Sophisticated Boom Boom

-Chart success
+1985–1987: Mainstream peak

-The band released its second album Youthquake (US No. 31, UK No. 9) in May 1985, produced by the then-fledgling production team of Mike Stock, Matt Aitken, and Pete Waterman, known as Stock Aitken Waterman (SAW).
-"You Spin Me Round (Like a Record)" became the band's only song to reach No. 1 on the UK Singles Chart after lingering outside the Top 40 for over two months.
+Released in late 1984, the band's single "You Spin Me Round (Like a Record)" eventually reached No. 1 on the UK Singles Chart, after lingering outside the Top 40 for over two months.
 The track also hit No. 11 in the US and No. 1 in Canada.
+The single was produced by the then-fledgling production team of Mike Stock, Matt Aitken, and Pete Waterman, known as Stock Aitken Waterman (SAW).

 Burns said that the record company was initially unenthusiastic about the single to such an extent that he had to take out a £2,500 loan to record it.
 Afterward, he recalled, "the record company said it was awful" and the band also had to fund production of the song's video themselves.
 Additionally, Burns said that 12-inch singles comprised over 70% of the original sales of "You Spin Me Round", and because these were regarded by the record label as promotional tools rather than sales, the band had to threaten legal action against the label before they received the royalties on them.

+This was followed by the release of the band's second album, Youthquake, (US No. 31, UK No. 9) in May 1985.
 Other album tracks released as singles included "Lover Come Back To Me" (No. 11), "In Too Deep" (No. 14), and "My Heart Goes Bang (Get Me to the Doctor)" (No. 23) which all reached the UK Top 30.
 Despite the international chart-topping success of Youthquake and its lead single, Burns said it was the album that he was "most dissatisfied with" and recalled that "one of the unhappiest days of my life was when Spin Me reached No. 1 – and I mean really unhappy.
 Because I knew it would be downhill all the way after that."
 Burns had a fear of success and hoped that his singles would not chart highly.
 "I didn't want too high positions because I didn't want to lose my life," he recalled.
 "I thought, if it happens it happens, but if it doesn't – phew!"